booboo18/PlausibleUrbanCounterfactual/README.md

 # PlausibleUrbanCounterfactual
-This is the code for the paper: "Explaining Holistic Image Regressors and Classifiers in Urban Analytics with Plausible Counterfactuals" by
+This is the code for the paper: "Explaining Holistic Image Regressors and Classifiers in Urban Analytics with Plausible Counterfactuals"(Law et al 2023)
-Stephen Law, Rikuo Hasegawa, Brooks Paige, Chris Russell, Andrew Elliott We provide an implementation of the urban counterfactual method in `common_code.py` with simulated data.
+We provide an implementation of the urban counterfactual method in `common_code.py` with simulated data.

 ## references

+Stephen Law, Rikuo Hasegawa, Brooks Paige, Chris Russell & Andrew Elliott (2023) Explaining holistic image regressors and classifiers in urban analytics with plausible counterfactuals, International Journal of Geographical Information Science, DOI: 10.1080/13658816.2023.2214592

 ```